 Increase Testosterone Levels Naturally

 Testosterone is a vital hormone that has many beneficial effects on the body.
 For instance, testosterone builds muscle.
 So, the more testosterone you have, the more muscle you are likely to have, and the easier you will find it to build even more muscle.
 Testosterone also burns fat, strengthens bones, improves libido, helps protect against heart disease and type 2 diabetes, makes you more confident and assertive, gives you more energy, and helps you live longer too.

-As testosterone levels start to decline after about age 30 (low levels are becoming increasingly common in younger men these days too), it could be well worth taking some steps to increase yours.
+But, as testosterone levels start to decline after about age 30 (and low levels are becoming increasingly common in younger men these days too), it could be well worth taking some steps to increase yours.
 So, in this article, I’ll outline the top 12 ways you can increase your testosterone levels naturally.

 1. Lose Excess Fat

 Fat cells produce an enzyme called aromatase which converts testosterone to estrogen (female hormones).
 And having extra estrogen in your system triggers your body to slow its production of testosterone.
 The less testosterone you make, the more body fat you accumulate, which in turn produces more aromatase.
 It’s a vicious circle that needs to be halted; so take steps to lose excess fat if you want to optimize your testosterone levels.

 Cruciferous vegetables such as cabbage, cauliflower, broccoli, Brussels sprouts, bok choy, kale, and turnip contain a substance called indole-3-carbinol which can positively affect estrogen metabolism in men, reducing the amount of “bad” estrogen.
 And this, in turn, helps maintain optimal testosterone levels.
 So, aim to have at least one or two servings of cruciferous vegetables every day.